awsdocs/amazon-s3-userguide/doc_source/storage-inventory.md

 ## Amazon S3 Inventory list<a name="storage-inventory-contents"></a>

 An inventory list file contains a list of the objects in the source bucket and metadata for each object\.
 The inventory lists are stored in the destination bucket as a CSV file compressed with GZIP, as an Apache optimized row columnar \(ORC\) file compressed with ZLIB, or as an Apache Parquet file compressed with Snappy\.
-Objects are sorted in ascending order based on the key names\.
+Objects in Amazon S3 Inventory reports aren't guaranteed to be sorted\.

 The inventory list contains a list of the objects in an S3 bucket and the following metadata for each listed object:
 + **Bucket name** – The name of the bucket that the inventory is for\.